wso2/docs-is/en/docs/get-started/quick-start-guide.md

     For the rest of this guide, the installation location of WSO2 IS is referred to as `<IS_HOME>`.

-4. [Download](https://curl.haxx.se/download.html) and install curl.Make sure you install the binary type file of the version you choose.
+4. [Download](https://curl.haxx.se/download.html) and install curl.
+Make sure you install the binary type file of the version you choose.

 6. Open the `/etc/hosts` file and add the following entry.